 Especially for Eastern countries, imports do not represent a clear competition effect and this statement is not affected by the activity of MNEs - the competition appears to be associated with the foreign sales within the industry.
 Also, we do not find clear evidence of export spillovers - even though the overall effect of exporting is positive, which is natural since it captures at least partially the effect of growing demand for consumer goods.
 For Western countries, this positive effect becomes more pronounced in the pre-crisis period and weakens in the post-crisis period if there are more MNEs in the upstream sector (β_6).
 This finding indicates interesting vertical linkages: if firms have more interactions with MNEs in the supplying sector, exports contribute to increased sales of domestic firms during an economic upturn and to decreased sales during recession.
 This may be due to the fact that upstream FDI is often accompanied by downstream FDI (as we have already shown in Section 5.1).
-In addition, MNEs in the downstream sector may be more competitive in exporting than domestic producers, especially when the overall economic situation is not favorable.
+In addition, MNEs in the overall economic situation is not favorable.